lorenanicole/pyladies-volunteer-app/README.md

 Flask app will be accessible at http://localhost:5000/

 ###APIs & Config
-PyLadies events information is created and updated by calling the [MeetUp API](http://www.meetup.com/meetup_api/), you'll need to store an [API key](https://secure.meetup.com/meetup_api/key/) in a config file.
+PyLadies events information is created and updated by calling the [MeetUp API](http://www.meetup.com/meetup_api/), you'll need to store an [API key](https://secure.meetup.com/meetup_api/key/) in a config file (e.g. config.py).

 The email service, powered by [Flask-Mail extension](https://pythonhosted.org/Flask-Mail/), will require login credentials  to be added the config file.
 Miguel Grinberg wrote an [excellent blog post](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xi-email-support) discussing how to setup email config.